WilliamC07/c-shell/README.md

 Ex: echo \t"asd" --> \t"asd"

 Entered quotes must be balanced.
 doing echo \" will print "\"" and not "

+Can read at most 499 characters including new line character

 I did not support chaining pips